slyyy81/assignment/README.md

 The 'PLAY RECAP' will indicate whether the playbook was succesfully executed or not.

-If successful, you should see the server appear under your Machines in the Tailscale Admin Console with an SSH tag.
+If successful, the server should appear under Machines in the Tailscale Admin Console with an SSH tag.

-When you SSH to the host for the first time, you will be prompted to visit a URL to login to Tailscale to approve the connection.
+When first connecting via SSH, a prompt will appear to visit a URL to login to Tailscale, and approve the connection.